hithere-at/ivscii/README.md

 ```

 ## Note
-`ivscii` audio support and shell interpreter for Windows is disbaled due to inavailability of Windows machine (i had to guess the step).
+- `ivscii` audio support and shell interpreter for Windows is disbaled due to inavailability of Windows machine (i had to guess the step).
 Sorry for the inconvenience
+- For the love of god, PLEASE DO NOT MAKE ANY PULL REQUEST TO THIS REPOSITORY.
+Its too hard to clean the code, and if you make a code refactor pull request, you are an absolute madlad